wouterboomsma/eigency/README.md

 ## Eigen to Numpy (non-reference return values)

-Functions returning a Eigen object (not a reference), are specified in a similar way.
+Functions returning an Eigen object (not a reference), are specified in a similar way.
 For instance, given the following C++ function:

 ```c++
 Eigen::Matrix3d function_w_mat_retval();